kei49/python-mail/README.md

 # python-mail

-# send mails by using python
+# send a mail by using python